How to Sell High-Dimensional Data Optimally: Introduction

 \begin{quote} {\bf Theorem~\ref{thm:main} (Informal).} {\em Given samples of the state space drawn according to the buyers' belief distributions, there is an algorithm that computes a near-optimal menu of experiments and prices with high probability, and both its runtime and sample complexity are independent of the size of the state space and polynomial in the number of actions.} \end{quote} Table \ref{tab:comparison} highlights the key contrasts between this result and previous algorithmic work.
 For example, in addition to scalability with respect to the state space, our algorithm's polynomial dependence on the action space compares well to the choice in existing work between (a) polynomial dependence and (b) independence at the cost of super-exponential dependence on the state space.

-\paragraph{High-Dimensional Gaussian Data.} Our second contribution is to sharpen our results for an important special case where the state space is $\R^d$ and the state $\omega$ follows a Gaussian distribution.
+{\bf 2.
+High-Dimensional Gaussian Data:} Our second contribution is a sharpening of our results for an important special case where the state space is $\R^d$ and the state $\omega$ follows a Gaussian distribution.
 Here, each buyer type has a private preference vector \( \theta_i\in \mathbb{R}^d \), which differentially weighs the various features (coordinates) of \( \omega \) along which they wish to estimate the unknown state.
-The utility of type $i$ is $u^i(\omega, a) = - (\theta_i^\top \omega - a)^2$.
-For this setting, we have the following results. \begin{enumerate}[itemsep=0em] \item We show that it is sufficient, without any loss of revenue, to consider scalar Gaussian experiments of the form $\mathcal{N}(v^\top \omega, \sigma^2)$, which project the state $\omega$ along a direction before adding noise, although this direction may not align with any of the preference vectors. \item We provide an intuitive condition characterizing when the seller can extract the full surplus from the buyer.
+The utility of type $i$ for action $a$ is $u^i(\omega, a) = - (\theta_i^\top \omega - a)^2$.
+For this setting, we have the following results. \begin{enumerate}[itemsep=0em] \item We show (in \Cref{thm:gauexp}) that it is sufficient, without any loss of revenue, to consider scalar Gaussian experiments of the form $\mathcal{N}(v^\top \omega, \sigma^2)$, which project the state $\omega$ along a direction before adding noise, although this direction may not align with any of the preference vectors. \item We provide (via \Cref{thm:surplus}) an intuitive condition characterizing when the seller can extract the full surplus from the buyer.
 This happens if and only if, for each type $i$, its preference vector $\theta_i$ is longer than the shadow that other $\theta_j$'s cast on it.
-We also show for high-dimensional states that there exists a revenue-optimal menu composed entirely of deterministic experiments ($\sigma_E=0$). \item We give a semidefinite program, solvable in time scaling polynomially in the number of buyers and the {\em dimension} of the underlying state space, that computes such a revenue-maximizing menu composed entirely of scalar Gaussian experiments. \end{enumerate}
+We also show (in \Cref{thm:deter}) for high-dimensional states that there exists a revenue-optimal menu composed entirely of deterministic experiments ($\sigma_E=0$). \item We formulate a semidefinite program (in \Cref{thm:sdp}), solvable in time scaling polynomially in the number of buyers and the {\em dimension} of the underlying state space, that computes such a revenue-maximizing menu composed entirely of scalar Gaussian experiments. \end{enumerate}

 This special case reveals important qualitative properties of the broader model we study, including the relative value of offering multiple data products to extract revenue from heterogeneous buyers, and the sufficiency of deterministic data products (i.e.~those which do not introduce ``artificial'' randomness).